macmanes-lab/protocols/TagSeq.md

 #### 11B) Reverse Transcription: 1 hour 10 minutes

-  - Add in order on ice (the below volums build in a little extra for pipetting errors)
+  - Add in order on ice (the below volumes build in a little extra for pipetting errors)

    | Reagent (for RT master)	| 1 rxn	|
    | --------------------------| -------|